DartagnanBluhm/frisk-test/frisk-test-frontend/README.md

 The frontend requires the Backend API to be running to function, so ensure that the API is running prior to using the frontend application.

 ## Startup
-Once the database has been configured, the API can be started up via `npm start`.
+Once the API is active the Web Application can be started via `npm start`.